 We weren’t in the jacuzzi for more than five minutes when Mark declared, “this is actually kind of nice!”
 Ahh, another convert.

 After the soak, we climbed out and moved into the hop sauna.
 We didn’t realize it at the time, but there was actually a little hourglass bolted to the wall so you can tell how long you’ve been in.
 We went with the old “peer through the steamy glass at your watch on the floor outside the sauna” method.
-We stayed in the sauna for about 15 minutes, and man was it hot in there!
+I think we stayed in the sauna for about 15 minutes, and man was it hot in there!

 Once out, we draped the fresh white linens on the round barrel bed filled with wheat straw and laid down, beers still firmly in hand (and topped up).
 We grabbed the plate of fresh beer bread our hostess had placed by the bed and nibbled on it while commenting how comfortable the wheat straw bed actually was You wouldn’t think so to look at it.
 Though it was a bit overfull and made a mess on the floor every time we moved.